hpnkv/eyeglasses_on_photo/README.md

 ### Demo

 Don't miss out on `camera_demo.py`!
 Just open it with Python and it should pop up a window telling if you're wearing eyeglasses.
-If you have CUDA enabled on your desktop, it will even happen at decent speed.
+If you have CUDA enabled on your desktop, it will even happen at decent speed (although still not optimal because of lots of array copies).
 It also may require `opencv-python-headless`.
 Here is a small GIF using a CPU:

 ![Classification demo](camera_demo.gif)